pokiochain/omi-nodejs-pool/README.md

 ## Installation
 ### Create Pool User:
-We'll create a pool user, run the following, and follow the additional steps:
+We'll create a pool user (the username is referenced in parts of the install, so ensure you mach it exactly), run the following, and follow the additional steps:
 ```
 sudo adduser gntlpool
 ```